 Water energy is quiet, reflective, and restorative.
 Sleep tracking can support that rhythm when it stays simple and calm.
-This guide uses gentle metrics and small shifts inspired by Five Elements, not prediction.
+If you want sleep tracking for better rest, the goal is not more data.
+The goal is a calmer bedtime rhythm you can actually keep.

 TL;DR